Heauton Timorumenos: Homo sum, humani

 The most famous line in the play is line 77:

 homo sum: humani nil a me alienum puto.

+It means "I am human, nothing that is human is alien to me".

+The metre of the line is an iambic senarius.
+To be read metrically, it requires the elisions homo s(um) humani and m(e) alienum.

 The line was quoted twice by Cicero (Leg.
 1.33 and Off.
 1.29–30) and later by Seneca and many other writers.
 St Augustine (Epist.
 155.14) recounts that he had heard that when it was spoken "whole theatres burst into applause (theatra tota ... applausisse)".

 In its original context it is a defensive reply by the busybody old man Chremes to his neighbour Menedemus, who says "Have you got so much free time as to concern yourself with other people's affairs which have nothing to do with you?", to which Chremes replies, "I'm a man: nothing human is not my concern".
 In later centuries, it received a much wider interpretation:

 Some would see in it, as Michel de Montaigne did, a man's confession of his emotional and spiritual weakness.
 Others, like John of Salisbury, perceive an expression of Christian charity.
 Others again make it a disavowal of intolerance and prudery in regard to human behaviour.
 Most would say that it had to do with being 'humane' in some very positive sense of this much used word...

+It is pronounced by the character Cremes to justify his meddling.
+Nevertheless, the quote has remained for posterity as a justification of what human behavior should be.
+The phrase is often linked with pride, yet it usually reflects humility and an acknowledgment of personal fallibility, much like the sayings "to err is human" and "let him who is without sin cast the first stone".

 Among English authors who quoted it was Henry Fielding in Tom Jones (1749, Book XV, ch.
 VIII) who applies the quotation to his hero: “He was one who could truly say with him in Terence, Homo sum, humani nihil a me alienum puto.”

-A shortened version of the line, HVMANI NIHIL ALIENVM, is used as the motto of various institutions, such as the Law Society of Scotland and the Australian Academy of the Humanities.
+A shortened version of the line, HVMANI NIHIL ALIENVM, is used as the motto of various institutions, such as the Law Society of Scotland and the Australian Academy of the Humanities and Wolfson College, Oxford.

+Michel Montaigne had it written on one of the beams in the ceiling of the famous third-floor library in his tower where he wrote the Essays.

+Karl Marx considered this passage a personal maxim.

+In the 1880 novel The Brothers Karamazov by Fyodor Dostoevsky, a character references the line.